bltarkany/liri-node-app/README.md

 #### Instructions

-1. Navigate to the root of your project and run `npm init -y` &mdash; this will initialize a `package.json` file for your project.
-The `package.json` file is required for installing third party npm packages and saving their version numbers.
-If you fail to initialize a `package.json` file, it will be troublesome, and at times almost impossible for anyone else to run your code after cloning your project.
+1. Access the root of your project and run `npm init -y` doing so will initialize a `package.json` file for your project.
+The `package.json` file is required for installing third party npm packages and saving their version numbers. without the `package.json` file, it will be difficult and at times almost impossible for anyone else to run your code after cloning your project.

 2. Make a `.gitignore` file and add the following lines to it.
-This will tell git not to track these files, and thus they won't be committed to Github.
+This will prevent Github from tracking or commiting them onto a public space.
+(`.env` will hide your Spotify ID and secret, .DS_Store is a file that stores macOS custom files, hiding node_modules allows for faster run times)

 ```
 node_modules